-The insert polarization and contact arrangement of the connectors used in the explosive system shall not be used elsewhere on the space vehicle.
+The insert polarization and contact arrangement of the connectors used in the explosive subsystem shall not be used elsewhere on the space vehicle.

-Source circuits shall be terminated by female contacts.
+Initiator connector shall be terminated by male contacts.

 Spare or un-terminated contacts shall not exist.

 Prime and redundant circuits for the same function shall not pass through the same connector.